KandV008/BAMBA-Technical-Demo/README.md

 # BAMBA - Technical Demo

-BAMBA is a mobile application that guides users through a city using a series of parameters that measure the safety of its streets.
+BAMBA is a mobile application that guides users through a city using a series of parameters that measure the safety of its streets (it is measured with the BAMBA index).

 This project is a **technical demo**.